jessicaswahn/ReadFileProgram/README.md

 run the program in cmd, by typing: ReadFileProgram.exe file.txt

-the program will show you how many 'file' exist in the file

 Run it in the Ide software

 You can see that the main function is takes a string array as an argument So you have to open debug properties to add the arguments you can add as many arguments as you like

+The program will show you how many 'file' exist in the file